MicrosoftDocs/win32/desktop-src/WinHttp/porting-wininet-applications-to-winhttp.md

 ---
-Description: Microsoft Windows HTTP Services (WinHTTP) is targeted at middle-tier and back-end server applications that require access to an HTTP client stack. ms.assetid: 5b0cf321-8f69-4526-a628-e6ca0f9d4a58
+description: Microsoft Windows HTTP Services (WinHTTP) is targeted at middle-tier and back-end server applications that require access to an HTTP client stack. ms.assetid: 5b0cf321-8f69-4526-a628-e6ca0f9d4a58
 title: Porting WinINet Applications to WinHTTP ms.topic: article